Giving herbs to picky eaters

 - Administer the herbs with peanut butter, anchovy paste, meat or liver, mixed into their food.

-- You can also dilute the herbs with a meat or fish broth and administer slowly with a syringe into the mouth.
+- You can also dilute the herbs with water or a meat broth or fish broth and administer slowly with a syringe into the mouth.

 - Mix the herb into a paste with anchovy paste and smear it on your cat’s paws.